-For contravention of any of the MPT Act or Rules or for failing without reasonable cause to comply with any order passed or direction issued under the provisions of the Act by the Charity Commissioner, Joint Charity Commissioner or Deputy or Assistant Charity Commissioner.
-A fine upto Rs.10000/- can be levied.
+For contravention of any of the MPT Act or Rules or for failing without reasonable cause to comply with any order passed or direction issued under the provisions of the Act by the Charity Commissioner, Joint Charity Commissioner or Dy./Asst.
+Charity Commissioner.
+A fine upto Rs.10000/-can be levied.